Hugh Roe O'Donnell: Clifford's presidency

 Conyers Clifford succeeded Bingham as Connacht's Lord President.
 After his death at the Battle of Curlew Pass, his severed head was carried by O'Donnell as a trophy.

 Elizabeth I suspended Bingham from the presidency of Connacht.
 Distinguished soldier Conyers Clifford was made Connacht's chief commissioner in December 1596.
 O'Donnell again raided into Connacht in January 1597, sacking Athenry and plundering the suburbs of Galway city.
 He was supported by competitors to the Clanricarde title.
 Clifford responded by forcing MacWilliam Bourke from Mayo.
 O'Donnell reinstalled MacWilliam Bourke, but Clifford forced him out again in June.

 Thomas Burgh took over as Lord Deputy in May 1597.
 Burgh refused to entertain the confederates' excuses and ordered a prompt two-pronged military assault on both Tyrone and O'Donnell.
 In July, Clifford assembled 1,500 men at Boyle and led them into Tyrconnell as the western arm of the assault.
 The royal army besieged Ballyshannon castle for five days, but it was successfully defended by O'Donnell's garrison (which included Spaniards), forcing a retreat.
 On 4 September 1597, Clifford was appointed as Connacht's new Lord President.
 Lord Deputy Burgh died from illness in October.
 Despite the confederacy's advantageous position, Tyrone renewed peace negotiations; an eight-week ceasefire was agreed on.
 O'Donnell heavily criticised Tyrone's tactic, pointing out that the confederate forces were strong across Leinster, Connacht and Ulster.
 O'Donnell declared he would break the ceasefire, though he never did.

 Clifford changed tactics following the defeat at Ballyshannon.
 He encouraged confederates to change sides by promising them royal grants.
 In February 1598, founding confederacy member O'Rourke submitted at Boyle.
 By April, Clifford had lured at least three confederates to the English side, including O'Donnell's cousin Shane McManus Oge.
 In response, O'Donnell imprisoned his cousin and executed at least 22 men linked to the turncoats.
 Clifford also convinced Rory to serve against his older brother.
 When this news reached O'Donnell, he had Rory clamped in chains—the brothers' relationship eventually improved and Rory was once again fighting alongside his older brother by 1600.
-O'Donnell captured O'Rourke's brother Teigue and forced him to marry his sister Mary in order to formalise an alliance and antagonise O'Rourke.
+O'Donnell captured O'Rourke's half-brother Teigue and forced him to marry his sister Mary in order to formalise an alliance and antagonise O'Rourke.
 By June 1598, O'Rourke had rejoined the confederacy in fear.